ZeldaFan0225/AI_Horde_Discord/config.md

 `*2` Available Samplers: k_lms, k_heun, k_euler, k_euler_a, k_dpm_2, k_dpm_2_a, DDIM, PLMS, k_dpm_fast, k_dpm_adaptive, k_dpmpp_2s_a, k_dpmpp_2m, dpmsolver
 `*3` Not all models are available at all times *1
 `*4` Developer mode will enable logging and will also show the generations ID in the embed in Discord
 `*5` This option changes how the command is created.
-If set to false the user will not have the option to modify this value when generating.
+If set to false the user will not have the option to modify this value when generating or the input they can give is limited.
 `*6` This option must be set to false, leaving it blank will default it to true
 `*7` EXPERIMENTAL OPTION, ENABLE AT YOUR OWN RISK
 `*8` For example (((test))) will be automatically converted to (test:1.3)